 Use frameworks like RACI (Responsible, Accountable, Consulted, Informed) to clarify roles and decision-making authority.
 This prevents confusion and ensures the right people are involved at the right times.

-Step 3: document scope and deliverables
+Step 3: Document scope and deliverables

 Collaborate with stakeholders to list the specific deliverables the project will produce.
 Ask them what they assume is included, then remove items that fall outside timeline or budget constraints.

-- Define in-scope items: clearly specify what the project will deliver.
+- Define in-scope items: Clearly specify what the project will deliver.

-- Define out-of-scope items: outline exclusions to prevent scope creep.
+- Define out-of-scope items: Outline exclusions to prevent scope creep.

-- Validate with the sponsor: confirm alignment on project boundaries and expectations.
+- Validate with the sponsor: Confirm alignment on project boundaries and expectations.

 This process ensures clarity and prevents misunderstandings before work begins.

-Step 4: set timeline and resource requirements
+Step 4: Set timeline and resource requirements

-Estimate the time and resources needed based on defined scope.
+Next, estimate the time and resources needed based on defined scope.
 Identify major milestones where value is delivered or key decisions are made.

-- Calculate budget requirements: consider both external costs and internal headcount.
+- Calculate budget requirements: Consider both external costs and internal headcount.

-- Plan resources effectively: ensure allocation matches project priorities and organizational capacity.
+- Plan resources effectively: Ensure allocation matches project priorities and organizational capacity.

 This feasibility assessment helps confirm that project ambitions are realistic and supported.

-Step 5: identify risks and secure approval
+Step 5: Identify risks and secure approval

-Collaborate with the team to brainstorm potential risks.
+Finally, collaborate with the team to brainstorm potential risks.
 Document these threats to demonstrate a realistic and grounded plan.

-- Present the charter for sign-off: formal approval confirms the sponsor’s commitment to the project under defined terms.
+- Present the charter for sign-off: Formal approval confirms the sponsor’s commitment to the project under defined terms.

 This final step secures alignment and authority, creating a foundation for successful execution.